 After the indicated PMKID in an RSNE identifies a cached PMKSA (see 12.6.8.3 (Cached PMKSAs and RSNA key management)), and a PTKSA is established using the identified PMKSA,

-For non-MLO, if the EDP non-AP STA and the EDP AP set the PMKSA Caching Privacy Support field in the RSNXE to 1, the EDP AP shall deliver the PMKID for the identified PMKSA to be used next time to the non-AP STA in the PMKID KDE included in the Key Delivery element of the encrypted (Re)Association Response frame.
+For non-MLO, if the EDP non-AP STA and the EDP AP set the PMKSA Caching Privacy Support field in the RSNXE to 1,

+The EDP non-AP STA shall include the Nonce element in the (Re)Association Request frame. (#269)

+The EDP AP shall include the Nonce element in the (Re)Association Response frame. (#269)

+Both the EDP non-AP STA and the EDP AP shall change the PMKID for the identified PMKSA to be used next time.(#269)

-For MLO, if the EDP non-AP STA(s) affiliated with an EDP non-AP MLD and the EDP AP(s) affiliated with an EDP AP MLD set the PMKSA Caching Privacy Support field in the RSNXE to 1, the EDP AP MLD shall deliver the PMKID for the identified PMKSA to be used next time to the non-AP MLD in the PMKID KDE included in the Key Delivery element of the encrypted (Re)Association Response frame.(#175)
+For MLO, if the EDP non-AP STA(s) affiliated with an EDP non-AP MLD and the EDP AP(s) affiliated with an EDP AP MLD set the PMKSA Caching Privacy Support field in the RSNXE to 1,

+The EDP non-AP MLD shall include the Nonce element in the (Re)Association Request frame. (#269)

+The EDP AP MLD shall include the Nonce element in the (Re)Association Response frame. (#269)

+Both the EDP non-AP MLD and the EDP AP MLD shall change the PMKID for the identified PMKSA to be used next time(#269).(#175)

 NOTE 1—For MLO, all STAs affiliated with an MLD set the RSNXE to the same value.

+The PMKID shall be changed as:

+PMKID = Truncate-128(Hash(“PMK Name” || PMKIDANonce || PMKIDSNonce))

+where:

+Hash is the hash algorithm from the key derivation type (see

+Table 9-190 (AKM suite selectors)) for each AKM

+PMKIDANonce is the Authenticator nonce indicated in the Nonce element in the (Re)Association Response frame used to compute the changed PMKID.

+PMKIDSNonce is the Supplicant nonce indicated in the Nonce element in the (Re)Association Request frame used to compute the changed PMKID.

+(#269)

 NOTE 2—For a different PMKID indicating in a frame to ensure privacy, the MAC address in the TA and the MLD MAC address (if present) in the Frame Body field need to be randomized to .avoid tracking based on the MAC address.
 During BSS transition, the DS MAC address can remain the same to preserve the mapping to the DS.(#919)

 TGbi Editor: Instruction: Modify 9.3.3.5 as follows:

 Association Request frame format